xAirx/FullStack-PassionProject/README.md

-This project is going to act as an express server which utilizes the promClient to connect to prometheus, the idea here is to collect metrics from the cine-cloud of which contains different endpoints with data from various machines throughout the world. (up to 700 machines).
+This project is going to act as an express server which utilizes the logClient to connect to prometheus, the idea here is to collect metrics from the mongoDB & of the express / graphQL layer, which contains different endpoints with data.

 #####Code example: